adhulnn/adhulnn/README.md

 <style>
   .social-icons a {
-    margin-right: 10px; /* Adjust the value as needed for the desired spacing */ }
+     margin-right: 10px; /* Adjust the value as needed for the desired spacing */
+    text-decoration: none; /* Remove underlines */
+    color: inherit;
+  }
 </style>